HISTORICAL BUILDINGS

 Project author: Yervand Ter-Avetikyan

-The residential house is located at 24 M. Mkrtchyan Street.
-In the depths of the same block, there used to be the iron foundry of the Ter-Avetikyan brothers.
+The residential house is located on M. Mkrtchyan Street.
+In the depth of the same neighborhood, there once stood the iron foundry complex of the Ter-Avetikyan brothers (1891).
+At present, only the transformed residential house of the complex has been preserved.

-The house is a two-story building with a basement, rectangular plan (21.5 x 13.7 m), and a double-row arrangement of living and ceremonial rooms.
-Along the transverse axis, the entrance staircase, the main entrance with a vestibule, and the stairwell protrude from the main volume.
-Above the external stairs on the second floor, a balcony (3.0 x 5.1 m) is built.
-There are two cantilever balconies (2.2 x 1.1 m) at the ends of the building.
-On the courtyard side, there are halls.
-There was a passage leading to the mansion's courtyard.
+The house is a rectangular-plan structure (21.5 × 13.7 m), with a double-row layout of residential and formal rooms, a basement, and two stories.
+Along the transverse axis, the entrance staircase, the porch with a vestibule, and the landing project forward from the main volume.
+Above the external staircase, on the second floor, there is a balcony.
+At the ends of the building there are two cantilever balconies.
+On the courtyard side there were galleries.
+There was a passage leading to the courtyard of the residence.

-The load-bearing walls (80 cm thick) are made of mixed stones with mortar.
-The street facade is built of black tuff.
+The load-bearing walls are constructed of mixed stone with mortar.
+The street façade is faced with black tuff.
 The ceilings are flat and wooden.
-The roof is sloped.
-The vestibule stairs are made of cast iron, and the balconies are made of stone and wood.
+The roof is pitched.
+The entrance hall stairs are made of cast iron, while the balconies are made of stone and wood.

 24 Hanrapetutyan Str.